 CloudFlare announced the introduction of firewall rules on October 3, 2018.
 Surprisingly, five firewall rules are even provided on the free plan.
 By comparison the Pro plan provides 20 firewall rules.
 Unlike Page Rules, additional firewall rules can *not* be purchased.
-I get five, that’s it.
-Pretty generous of CF, I think, seeing as I use only the free tier.
+I get five, that’s it – but as we will see a single firewall rule can do a bunch of different stuff provided that the final action is the same.
+Pretty generous of CF, I think, seeing as I use only their free tier.

 Comprehensive Web Application Firewall (WAF) rule sets had long been available, but only on paid plans.
 Free plan users were previously limited to using the IP firewall.